HTTP-APIs/http-apis.github.io/_posts/IriTemplate.md

     }
 }
 ```
 From the reponse data above and the client-side code given above we can see that the client side code won't require any changes and keep functioning normally.
-For x = 22990 and y = 14232 and zoom = 15 the uri constucted by the client will be https://c.tile.openstreetmap.org/15/14232/22990.png.
+For x = 22990 and y = 14232 and zoom = 15 the URI constucted by the client will be https://c.tile.openstreetmap.org/15/14232/22990.png.

 #### Further related reading